Ramses Station

 Ramses Railway Station (محطة رمسيس), also called Misr Station (محطة مصر), is the main railway station of Cairo, Egypt.
-The name is derived from the Ancient Egyptian Pharaoh Ramses II, whose statue was erected by Nasser on the square there in 1955.
+The name is derived from the Ancient Egyptian pharaoh Ramses II, whose statue was erected by former Egyptian president Gamal Abdel Nasser on the square there in 1955.

 History

 The original railway station was built as the terminal of the first rail link from Alexandria to Cairo in 1856.
 The current building was erected in 1892 and upgraded in 1955.
-As of January 2001 it was undergoing a major modernisation.
-In early 2011, following the Egyptian Uprising, Ramses station was fully upgraded and air conditioned with new marble flooring across the station and the addition of escalators.
+In January 2001, it underwent a major modernisation.
+In early 2011, following the Egyptian revolution, Ramses station was fully upgraded and air conditioned with new marble flooring across the station and the addition of escalators.
 Some critics believe that the modernisations were too modern and destroyed much of the building's original style.

 Huda Sha'arawi, the Egyptian feminist, famously removed her veil here in 1923.

-The classic film Cairo Station (1958) was made at Ramses Station.